 - Equivalent courses taken through secondary school or Independent Learning Centres (at the general, advanced, college or university level)

-- Mature student testing that meets the minimum standards for admission available through most testing services at Georgian campuses)
+- Mature student testing that meets the minimum standards for admission available through most testing services at Georgian campuses

 - Ontario High School Equivalency Certificate (GED) testing only available for select admission requirements

 - Credit courses taken through accredited colleges/universities to meet select admission requirements

 Degree programs require an OSSD with six Grade 12 U or M level courses.
 Most degree programs have specific grade point average (GPA) requirements.
 Previous grades of less than 60 per cent at the post-secondary level will be reviewed as part of the admissions process.
 Equivalency testing is not available to degree program applicants to meet admission requirements.

-2.2.1 Mature applicants to postsecondary certificate and diploma programs
+2.2.1 Mature applicants to post-secondary certificate and diploma programs

 2.2.2 Mature applicants to degree programs